wrexkh/Blackadder-Soundsets/readme.txt

 3rd soundset:

-Lord Percy, on the other hand, is a fool, jester, and supremely underappreciated chum!
+Lord Percy Percy is a fool, jester, and supremely underappreciated chum!
 Best suited for bards, rogues, and over-enthusiastic gentry.

 --A QUICK NOTE--